Property taxes are part of the closing adjustments between the buyer and seller in any real estate transaction.

-If you and are purchasing your home before taxes are due June 30th- be prepared that you will be responsible for paying the property taxes for the remainder of the year on June 30th for July 1-December 31st.
-This even is the case if your lender is is paying your taxes on your behalf.
-As you have just begun to contribute to your tax account, your lender will not upfront the taxes for the current year, however the money that the lender is setting aside will go toward your taxes towards the following season.
-Be aware that there may be an adjustment added to your tax account if there is not enough money in the account at tax season.
+If you have purchased your home before taxes are due June 30th- be prepared that you will be responsible for paying the property taxes for the remainder of the year on June 30th for July 1-December 31st.
+This may even be the case if your have requested or are required to have your lender collect and pay your property taxes on your behalf; as you have just begun to contribute to your tax account, your account will not have enough funds to cover the current years property taxes.